Emphatically ~~ GONE !

 Here’s what I think: I’m losing weight more easily because B12 replacement makes me feel good the way I did in university when I was able to live away from home and my mother’s constant anger at me.
 I think that speeds up my metabolism.
 Not only that, my skin is pretty firm.
 By that I mean that I’ve lost several inches and my skin gets quite wrinkly, but then it gets firm again.
 So I think it’s the B12 ~ Methylcobalamin is the most effective.

 Also, the B12 is making my cellulite far less noticeable (or, maybe it’s the serrapeptase) I’m inclined to think it’s the B12 because in London I was major thin at one point and I had horrid cellulite.
-I remember wondering how it was possible to be the thinnest I had ever been in my life and to have my thighs look all pitted.
+I remember wondering how I could be the thinnest I’d ever been in my life yet still have cellulite pitting my thighs.
 It just didn’t seem fair.

 At the time things were dire.
 (I had no idea there were going to be decades of dire.)
 My gums used to bleed, my periods would be so heavy I couldn’t go out.
 When the bleeding stopped and I went to visit friends, they would comment on how pale I was.